Exit Planning for the People Behind the Business

 Betsy Grzybinski, CEPA® – Executive Coach and Certified Exit Planning Advisor, Founder of One Percent Today | St. Louis, Missouri

-Most exit planning advisors focus on the numbers: valuation, tax strategy, and deal structure.
+Most exit and succession conversations focus on the numbers: valuation, tax strategy, and deal structure.
 Those things matter.
-For most business owners, the hardest part of exiting is not the transaction.
-It is the transition.
-It is the question of who you are when this is done.
+For most organizations, the hardest part of an exit or transition is not the transaction.
+It is the human side of the transition: who is leading, how ready they are, and who each person is becoming on the other side.

-As one of the few CEPA® certified coaches in the St. Louis area, Betsy approaches exit planning from an executive coaching lens, helping business owners and their leadership teams get clear on what they truly want from their next chapter, align their personal goals with their business strategy, and lead through one of the most significant transitions of their lives with intention rather than reaction.
+Betsy approaches exit and succession planning through an executive coaching lens.
+She works with business owners, named successors, and private equity or investment firms that are evaluating and developing leadership capacity inside portfolio companies.
+Her role is to help the right people get clear on what they truly want from the next chapter, align personal goals with business strategy, and lead through one of the most significant transitions of their careers with intention rather than reaction.

 What Is a Certified Exit Planning Advisor (CEPA®)?